FabioRomeiro/Mines_Python/README.md

 6. Code refactoring.

 ### About the software
-This is a software developed with the only purpose of study *Object Oriented Python*.
+This is a software developed with the only purpose of studying *Object Oriented Python*.
 That is It.